Energy Education Workshops

-TDEC Office of Energy Program’s K-12 program has partnered with Nashville based Mr. Bond’s Science Guys to host a summer schedule of Virtual Live Energy Education shows.
+TDEC Office of Energy Program’s K-12 program partnered with Nashville based Mr. Bond’s Science Guys to host a summer schedule of Virtual Live Energy Education shows.
 All the same fun as the in-person shows, but from the comfort and safety of their own home.
-These shows are based on their Energy Education program and include demonstrations on energy-related topics, including sound energy, potential energy, chemical reactions, and radiant energy.
-They perform over a dozen educational experiments which last approximately 35-40 minutes long.
-So far, the virtual program has reached 14 schools and libraries with 830+ views.
-Two more shows are scheduled for the summer session July 7th at 10am and July 22nd at 2pm.
-To view the shows, click here.
+These shows were based on their Energy Education program and included demonstrations on energy-related topics, including sound energy, potential energy, chemical reactions, and radiant energy.
+They performed over a dozen educational experiments which lasted approximately 35-40 minutes long.
+The virtual program reached 18 schools and libraries with 1500+ views.

 OEP traveled to Forks River Elementary in Smith County to host an after school K-12 energy education workshop for 60 students, parents, and educators.
 The hands on activities and demonstrations covered topics related to sound energy, potential energy, electromagnetic energy, electric circuitry, and radiant energy.